mikeizbicki/ucr-cs100/textbook/awk/README.md

 ```
 fail
 ```
 OK great!
-Now that we know how to write conditionals, we can move on.
+Now that we know how to write expressions, we can move on.

 ###if/else statements###